 By FAVIOLA VALENCIA

 How clean air is important for you and your health

 Clean air is important for our health, but we often associate it solely with the outdoors.
 Pollution of all kinds can be found across the U.S., although more and more people are making an effort to reduce their consumption of fuel and energy in order to offset the effects of global warming.
 However, air pollution can also occur inside the home, creating issues related to mold, bacteria, dust and mites.
 That’s why it’s so important to ensure that your house has the cleanest air possible through cleaning and the removal of pollutants.

 One of the most overlooked air quality issues in a home is often the filter for the HVAC system.
 When the filter isn’t changed for a period of time, dust, debris, pet hair and even pollen can become trapped inside and blow right back out into your home as it gets full.
 Changing your air filter once a month — especially during the spring and summer, when outdoor air quality is often the worst — can help you keep your family safe and healthy.

 “Always do what you love and remember to #bossupandrise”

 Remove and prevent mold

 Mold is a pollutant that can cause lots of problems if left untreated, from asthma to a chronic cough.
-If you use a rubber-backed bathmat on the floor, hang it up after each use to air dry and wash it often.
+If you use a rubber-backed bathmat on the floor, hang it up after each use to air dry it and wash it often.
 Keep an eye out for standing water in the basement especially after it rains, and make sure the hot water heater is in good shape.
-For more on mold and its dangers, read on here.
+For more on mold and its dangers, read here.